Credit Union SA pays no dividends to shareholders, instead using profits to keep interest rates and fees low.

 What is Credit Union SA?

-Credit Union SA offers financial products to help members achieve their financial goals and maximise their personal wealth.
+Credit Union SA offers a range of financial products to help members achieve their financial goals and do more with their money.
 Besides supporting a variety of community and education projects, Credit Union SA takes a special interest in teachers.
-New and existing members who work in education benefit from the Teachers' Banking Benefits package, as well as the Teacher Home Loan, designed specifically for education workers and their families.
+New and existing members who work in education benefit from the Education Community Banking Benefits package, designed specifically for education workers and their partners, which provides exclusive deals and offers across a range of Credit Union SA products.

 What is internet banking like for Credit Union SA?